isabella1709/Data-Structure-in-Java/README.md

 4. **Compile and run the `.java` files as needed.**

-## 🤝 Contributions

-Contributions are welcome!
-Feel free to open issues or submit pull requests with improvements, bug fixes, or new data structure implementations.

 ## 📝 License

 This project is licensed under the MIT License.
 See the [LICENSE](https://mit-license.org/#:~:text=The%20MIT%20License%20(MIT)&text=Permission%20is%20hereby%20granted%2C%20free,OTHER%20DEALINGS%20IN%20THE%20SOFTWARE.) file for more details.